BU-NU-CLOUD-SP18/Drone-Mission-Analysis/README.md

  - The mobile device gets a mission plan from the cloud
  - After the mission is flown the application reads the image data from the SD card
  - The mobile devices uploads the image metadata to the cloud for analysis
- - The mobile application will display the status of the mission after the analysis is complete.
+ - The mobile application will determine if the mission was complete by comparing the mission waypoints with the image metadata

 #### Nice to have
  - Pictorial visualization of mission status